Cyclomatic number: Generalizations to directed graphs

 It is also possible to compute a simpler invariant of directed graphs by ignoring the directions of the edges and computing the circuit rank of the underlying undirected graph.
 This principle forms the basis of the definition of cyclomatic complexity, a software metric for estimating how complicated a piece of computer code is.

 Computational chemistry

-In the fields of chemistry and cheminformatics, the circuit rank of a molecular graph (the number of rings in the smallest set of smallest rings) is sometimes referred to as the Frèrejacque number.
+In the fields of chemistry and cheminformatics, the cyclomatic number of a molecular graph (the number of rings in the smallest set of smallest rings) is sometimes referred to as the Frèrejacque number.

 Parametrized complexity

-Some computational problems on graphs are NP-hard in general, but can be solved in polynomial time for graphs with a small circuit rank.
+Some computational problems on graphs are NP-hard in general, but can be solved in polynomial time for graphs with a small cyclomatic number.
 An example is the path reconfiguration problem.

 Related concepts

 Other numbers defined in terms of deleting things from graphs are: